azdavis/millet/editors/vscode/readme.md

 See the [blog post][blog] introducing the project.

+Millet analyzes SML code without running it, and provides information like:

+- Inline errors
+- Hover for type/documentation
+- Jump to definition

+Note that Millet does not actually run SML code.
+To do that, you'll need an installation of SML, like [SML/NJ][smlnj] or [MLton][mlton].

 ## Warning

 The [language server][lang-srv] is [beta-quality software][known-issues].
 It might be slow, wrong, incomplete, or unstable.